 - PUBL 601 Political and Social Context of the Policy Process

 - SOCY 606 Social Inequality and Social Policy

 Study specialization courses – 5 courses (15 credits).
 Ph.D. students in all specializations except economics and policy history, are required to take a relevant economics course as part of their 5 track courses or 2 electives.

 - Educational Policy

 - Health Policy

 - Urban Policy

-All Ph.D. candidates must register for a minimum of 18 semester hours of doctoral dissertation research, POSI 899.
+All Ph.D. candidates must register for a minimum of 18 semester hours of doctoral dissertation research, PUBL 899.
 Guidelines for writing and defending dissertations are available on the Public Policy Graduate Student Group site.
 Copies of proposals and dissertations are available for inspection in the Graduate Student Reading Room.